Skip to main content

 • All volunteers are required to read the appropriate Open Homes Nottingham policies, procedures, and the specific responsibilities of their role.

-• All volunteers are required to have annual supervisions in which they will be provided feedback and guidance to ensure they are adequately supported in their roles.
+• All volunteers are required to have supervision every 6 months in which they will be provided feedback and guidance to ensure they are adequately supported in their roles.

 • All volunteers are required to attend 2 training sessions per calendar year.